 My advice is, “Don’t expect users to do too much.”
 There was a great talk that Archie Tse did at the New York Times about how users don’t interact with UI.
 Even if it’s a simple button, they don’t push it.
 People want to scroll, and they don’t want to do anything else.

-3 rules for visual storytelling 2016 edition: 1.
-If you make the reader click or do anything other than scroll, something spectacular has to happen.
-2. If you make a tooltip or rollover, assume no one will ever see it.
-If content is important for readers to see, don't hide it.
-3. When deciding whether to make something interactive, remember that getting it to work on all platforms is expensive.
+Three rules for visual storytelling (2016 edition), with the third rule being highlighted.
+1: If you make the reader click or do anything other than scroll, something spectacular has to happen.
+2: If you make a tooltip or rollover, assume no one will ever see it.
+If content is impoortant for readers to see, don't hide it.
+3: When deciding whether to make something interactive, remember that getting it to work on all platforms is expensive.

 Archie Tse: Why We Are Doing Fewer Interactives